Family Resolutions Specialty Court (FRSC) glossary for parents

 Automatic Restraining Order

-A Court rule that says parents cannot change their finances once a case starts.
+A Court rule that says parents cannot change their finances once a divorce case starts.
 They can spend money on regular and usual living expenses.
-But they cannot make big purchases or new debts or sell assets or change anything on life or health insurance policies.
-Anyone wishing to do any of these things must ask the court for approval.
-This is Probate and Family Court Supplemental Rule 411 – Automatic Restraining Order.
+But they cannot make big purchases, sell property, incur debt, or change anything on life or health insurance policies.
+Anyone wishing to do any of these things must get permission from the other parent or the court.
+(Probate and Family Court Supplemental Rule 411.)

 C